 Your eyes are usually one of the first facial features people notice.
 They can also be the first to show signs of aging.
-Beverly Hills blepharoplasty offers an opportunity to restore your eyes to a more youthful state by removing unwanted skin and fat from the area.
+Blepharoplasty at William Bruno Plastic Surgery in Beverly Hills offers an opportunity to restore your eyes to a more youthful state by removing unwanted skin and fat from the area.

 Eyelid Surgery Explained